kitnil/awesome/README.md

 - [phpcs-security-audit](https://github.com/FloeDesignTechnologies/phpcs-security-audit) - phpcs-security-audit is a set of PHP_CodeSniffer rules that finds vulnerabilities and weaknesses related to security in PHP code
 - [phpdoc-parser](https://github.com/phpstan/phpdoc-parser) - Next-gen phpDoc parser with support for intersection types and generics
-- [larastan](https://github.com/nunomaduro/larastan) - Discover bugs in your code without running it - phpstan wrapper for Laravel.
+- [larastan](https://github.com/nunomaduro/larastan) - ⚗️ Adds static analysis to Laravel improving developer productivity and code quality
 - [phan](https://github.com/phan/phan) - Phan is a static analyzer for PHP.
 Phan prefers to avoid false-positives and attempts to prove incorrectness rather than correctness.
 - [Caesar](https://github.com/0blio/Caesar) - An HTTP based RAT (Remote Administration Tool) that allows you to remotely control devices from your browser
 - [yii2-webshell](https://github.com/samdark/yii2-webshell) - Web shell allows to run yii console commands using a browser